Taxation and Basic Income

 -

 If there is still a tax revenue shortfall, advocates have suggested various alternative methods of increasing tax revenue.
 BINZ suggests that all alternatives be considered carefully but does not support any particular additional tax.
-Spreading tax increases over a number of different possibilities may be a way of avoiding distortions to the economy and unintended consequences.
+Spreading tax increases over a number of different possible taxes may be a way of avoiding distortions to the economy and unintended consequences.
 Some suggestions follow but there are also other possibilities.

 -